UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Appendix

 \textbf{Downstream task evaluation} To assess the effectiveness of the pretrained encoder across downstream tasks, we adopt an experimental configuration in which the encoder, projector, and LLM are jointly trained in an end-to-end fashion.
-While this setting follows the same three-stage training pipeline as described in the \textit{`Training \method{}' part of the main text on page 5}, it differs in two key aspects: the encoder is updated during training, and no additional co-viewing sample pairs are included.
+While this setting follows the stage 3 training pipeline as described in the \textit{Sec.~\ref{imp_details} `Training \method{}' part of the main text}, it differs in two key aspects: the encoder is updated during training, and no additional co-viewing sample pairs are included.
 This design allows us to evaluate the performance of different encoders on both spatial understanding and general reasoning tasks fairly.

-We assess the downstream performance of our pretrained encoder and other encoders by integrating them into a unified Vision-Language Model (VLM) architecture based on Qwen2.5-3B-Instruct~\cite{bai2023qwen}.
-All models are trained with the same three-stage pipeline, jointly optimizing the encoder, visual projector, and LLM.
+We assess the downstream performance of our pretrained encoder and other encoders by integrating them into a unified Vision-Language Model (VLM) architecture based on Qwen2.5-3B-Instruct~\citep{bai2023qwen}.
+All models are trained with the same pipeline, jointly optimizing the encoder, visual projector, and LLM.
 This design ensures fair comparison under identical supervision and model capacity.
 All encoders are initialized from their respective pretrained checkpoints and jointly finetuned with the LLM under the same settings to ensure fair comparison.

 \textbf{Spatial-VAE architecture.} The detailed Spatial-VAE architecture is provided in Tab.~\ref{vae_arch}.
 The architecture follows an encoder-decoder design tailored for compressing and reconstructing visual representations.
 The encoder first reshapes the visual representation inputs into a 2D feature map, applies a series of convolutional and attention layers, and finally outputs the latent mean and variance for sampling.
 The decoder mirrors this process by reconstructing the visual representations from the sampled latent features using a combination of attention blocks and convolutional layers.
 Transformer-based attention modules are used in both the encoder and decoder to model long-range dependencies across spatial positions, enhancing semantic fidelity during compression and reconstruction.